isomerpages/nlb-eyeonasia/_china/3a-china-initiatives.md

 ### **Singapore Federation of Chinese Clan Associations**

-To foster bilingual and bicultural talents, this scholarship will be awarded annually to five outstanding students pursuing their studies in top-ranking Chinese universities to finance their studies and living expenses.
+To foster bilingual and bicultural talents, this scholarship will be awarded annually to outstanding students pursuing their studies in top-ranking Chinese universities to finance their studies and living expenses.

 [Find out more](https://sfcca.sg/en/sfccascholarship/){:target="_blank"}